the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 Additionally, you will find a *src/App.test.js* file for your tests, and a *src/index.js* as an entry point to the React world.
 You will get to know both files intimately in a later chapter.
 There is also a *src/index.css* and a *src/App.css* file to style your general application and components, which comes with the default style when you open them.

-The *create-react-app* application is a npm project that you can use to install and uninstall node packages.
+The *create-react-app* application is a npm project you can use to install and uninstall node packages.
 It comes with the following npm scripts for your command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~